Chapter 13 Bankruptcy: What Happens When?

-This week we’re wrapping up our “What Happens When” series with an in-depth look at Chapter 13 bankruptcy.
+Part of of our “What Happens When” series; we take with an in-depth look at Chapter 13 bankruptcy.
 Previously in our series, we covered Chapter 7 and Chapter 11 bankruptcies.
 Chapter 13 bankruptcy is one of the most common forms of personal bankruptcy and can be a good choice if you’re struggling to make debt payments but have regular income and assets you want to hold on to.

 Is Chapter 13 Bankruptcy Right For You?